thibodux/developer_gadgets/README.md

 These components are extensions to existing SimpleXML and do not change any core functions.

-**Debugger**
-When set the "Enable Debug" checkbox will define a token named "show_debug", and it reveals the Token Debugger from the Splunk 6.x Dashboard Examples App for Splunk.
+**Debugger:** When set the "Enable Debug" checkbox will define a token named "show_debug", and it reveals the Token Debugger from the Splunk 6.x Dashboard Examples App for Splunk.

-**Hide Inputs**
-When set the "Hide Inputs" checkbox will define a token named "hide_inputs", and it hides all `<fieldset>` elements in the Splunk dashboard, i.e., all form inputs at the top of the dashboard and inside panels will be made invisible.
+**Hide Inputs:** When set the "Hide Inputs" checkbox will define a token named "hide_inputs", and it hides all `<fieldset>` elements in the Splunk dashboard, i.e., all form inputs at the top of the dashboard and inside panels will be made invisible.

-**Submit Button**
-The Submit Button in the Gadget Dashboard Slider emulates the Submit button often found at the top of the dashboard.
+**Submit Button:** The Submit Button in the Gadget Dashboard Slider emulates the Submit button often found at the top of the dashboard.
 It has no other side effects.

 #### CSS Improvements